Donald Trump stands by his remarks that he would not defend NATO members after backlash - ExBulletin

 Trump also tried to explain away his January remarks in which he repeatedly confused Haley with former U.S. House Speaker Nancy Pelosi, sparking questions about her mental health.
 Biden, 81, and Trump, 77, both face many questions among voters about their age and readiness for a second term.

-I'm not a Nikki fan and I'm not a Pelosi fan and when I intentionally interjected names, they said, “He didn't know Pelosi from Nikki, from Tricky Nikki,” he said. said.
+I'm not a Nikki fan and I'm not a Pelosi fan and when I deliberately interjected names they said, “He didn't know Pelosi from Nikki, from Tricky Nikki,” he said. said.
 No no, I think they both stink.
 They have something in common.

 Although Haley has had more campaign appearances than Trump lately, she did not appear at any events on Wednesday.
 Don Bolduc, a Haley surrogate, failed New Hampshire Senate candidate and retired brigadier general, held a news conference earlier Wednesday aimed at responding to Trump's criticism of Michael Haley.